wplib/wplib-box/FAQ.md

 <a id="why-non-standard-layout"></a>
 ### Why is the Directory Layout used Not _"Standard?"_

 By default WPLib Box uses the [WordPress Skeleton](https://markjaquith.wordpress.com/2012/05/26/wordpress-skeleton/) layout published by Mark Jaquith in 2011.
-We choise it because unlike the standard WordPress directory layout it is [Composer](https://getcomposer.org/)-friendly which is almost a requirement these days for professional-level  PHP development.
+We chose it because unlike the standard WordPress directory layout it is [Composer](https://getcomposer.org/)-friendly which is almost a requirement these days for professional-level  PHP development.

 But if you are not yet using Composer or don't feel you have the need for it you can you the _"Standard"_ WordPress Skeleton instead.
 See the three (3) simple approaches that follow in the next FAQ.